TrueNobility303/F2BA/medium_sized/README.md

 ## Main Results

-Our papers suggest the following techniques to improve the performance for highly smooth problems.
+Medium-sized problems are typically highly smooth.
+For these problems, our papers suggest the following techniques to improve the performance to better exploit smoothness.

 ### Deterministic case: use Nesterov acceleration in both upper and lower levels.